damnlie/hypernode.github.io/_posts/2014-02-12-using-the-hypernode-application-node.md

 See [Using MySQL on Hypernode]({% post_url 2014-02-12-using-mysql-on-hypernode %}) on how to use MySQL.

+## Configuring Cron

+You can easily setup cronjobs.
+Log in using SSH and run `crontab -e`.
+Follow the normal cron syntax.
+Ubuntu has nice [documentation](https://help.ubuntu.com/community/CronHowto) if you need to know any specifics.

+Please note a couple of things:

+1. Time is set to UTC, so depending on where you live, this might be confusing.
+If you set your cron schedule, please make sure you set it according to UTZ. ([handy converter](http://www.timeanddate.com/worldclock/)]
+1. You can make sure cron runs do not overlap using [lockf](http://linux.die.net/man/1/flock).
+We do not offer `lockrun` on Hypernode.

 ## Using Redis

 * Redis runs on `redismaster.<tag>.hypernode.io`.